GoogleChrome/web.dev/src/site/content/en/blog/yahoo-japan-news-bfcache/index.md

 When web pages become instant with bfcache, the users tend to stay on page longer, thus increasing the views on ads, leading to the increase of ads revenue.

-However, we think there is more to bfcache than just making the page instant.

 ## bfcache enhances seamless user experience on the website

-bfcache is not just about making the pages instant.
 When the pages are instant, **the website navigation feels more seamless.**

 In Yahoo!
 JAPAN News, one of the major user journey is as follows: